 By taking a short position, it is possible to make extremely high gains if a stock price significantly drops.
 In practice, the exact calculations are more complex, as you need to factor in any interest on borrowed stocks and transaction fees.

 Disadvantages of Short Selling

-This is because there is an absolute bottom limit to how far a stock’s price can fall ($0) but there is no in-principle upper limit to how high a stock’s price can rise (though in practice there might be an upper limit).
+Since there is an absolute bottom limit to how far a stock’s price can fall ($0), the potential gains of shorting are finite.
+Losses, however, are (theoretically) infinite because there is no in-principle upper limit to how high a stock’s price can rise.

 Here is an example of short sales gone wrong: Imagine the same situation before with stock XYZ at $20 a share.
 You borrow 1,000 shares and sell them for $20,000.